vdsukhov/python-intro-course/chapters/intro.md

 I will share my point of view about programming and why it is worth learning a programming language.
 My perspective is based on analyzing and researching the real world.

-Programming and computers can be considered useful tools that help us draw new laws and observations.
+Programming and computers can be considered useful tools that help us draw new laws and observations about world around us.
 By using programming, we can create representations of real-world objects.
 The crucial step in this representation process is identifying and extracting important features that can be used to classify or analyze objects.